-Cleaning chemicals and disinfectants used are environmentally friendly/biodegradable products (Ecover).
+Cleaning chemicals and disinfectants used are environmentally friendly/biodegradable products (Ecover/Lilly's Eco-clean).
 Where toxic products are necessary (weatherproof paints, pesticides for invasive species control) their use is kept to a minimum and all safety and environmental regulations followed closely to minimise their impact.